Ultimate HVAC estimating spreadsheet

 Labor and materials

-The majority of your estimate spreadsheet will be used to cover your labor and material costs.
+Drawing from our experience, the majority of your estimate spreadsheet will be used to cover your labor and material costs.

-The type of material you use and the quantity will depend on surrounding factors, such as the location of the current HVAC system and the quality of the electrical work.
+And based on our observations, the type of material you use and the quantity will depend on surrounding factors, such as the location of the current HVAC system and the quality of the electrical work.